top of page

 Artist talk: Sunday, February 15, 3pm

-"The Winter of our Discontent” is a solo exhibition in which I’m pairing paintings of the Log Lady from the David Lynch show “Twin Peaks,” with recordings of American women responding to J.D.
+"The Winter of our Discontent” is a solo exhibition in which I’m pairing paintings of the Log Lady from the David Lynch show “Twin Peaks,” with recordings of over 50 American women responding to J.D.
 Vance’s infamous “childless cat ladies” statements.

 My Log Lady paintings feature a gamut of symbolism, including witchery, suffragism, Woody Guthrie's phrase "This machine kills fascists,” Ruth Bader Ginsberg's iconic collars, and the tree of the knowledge of good and evil.